inf380p/fall2021/_posts/exercises/2021-11-24-keep-working.md

 The below assignment is optional.
 If you complete it, it will count towards your grade.

+I recommend that Analysts focus on reading in and decomposing your data file into something that contains any kind of summary statistics in it.
+I recommend that Turtlers focus on building out the logic (what happens when) of their game.
+Both keep in mind that **sketches** are the way to go.

+If possible, then **duplicate** your interface sketch and try to pull in some of the work you did in another sketch, building decomposed data, or building game logic, respectively.
+You'll then have a more advanced sketch of your game to work with and maybe improve upon.

 Submit a pull request with a short narrative update on your progress since last class, along with your (almost final!) list of milestones (checked/unchecked as appropriate), **and a snapshot of your code** in Trinket.
 To make a snapshot, duplicate your project and embed the duplicate **and don't work on the duplicate anymore**.
 Address how your actual work compared with your plan from the previous update.